Cerebral Palsy

 • Asphyxia [ decrease oxygen ]

-• Prolong second stage of delivery
+• Prolong the second stage of delivery

-• Child gulp stool / urine
+• Child gulp stool/urine

 • Breech presentation